-Today, 34% of Americans over age 20 are considered to be obese, with a BMI equal to or greater than 30 and 25% of adults in New York are obese, as are 21.4% in Connecticut.
-An estimated 6% of Americans over age 20 are considered to be morbidly obese, raising the risk and probability of one or more obesity-related health conditions that can result in either physical limitations or death.
+Today, 34 percent of Americans over age 20 are considered to be obese, with a BMI equal to or greater than 30 and 25 percent of adults in New York are obese, as are 21.4 percent in Connecticut.
+An estimated 6 percent of Americans over 20 are considered morbidly obese, raising the risk and probability of one or more obesity-related health conditions that can result in either physical limitations or death.

-‘Morbid obesity’ is a severe form of obesity in which the excess weight has such an adverse affect on health that it may shorten life.
+‘Morbid obesity’ is a severe form of obesity that excess weight has such an adverse affect on health it may shorten life.
 Being 100 pounds or more over ideal body weight, or having a BMI of 40 or higher, are indicators of morbid obesity.

 Health conditions often related to obesity may include: